-As a final expense financial planner, I often work with families who are surprised to learn that while the Church has a "pious preference" for traditional casket burial, it has become increasingly accommodating of cremation—provided the remains are treated with the same reverence as the body.
-This guide will walk you through the essential rules, the most recent Vatican clarifications, and how to plan a funeral that honors both your budget and your beliefs.
+Many families are surprised to learn that while the Church has a "pious preference" for traditional casket burial, it has become increasingly accommodating of cremation—provided the remains are treated with the same reverence as the body.
+This guide walks you through the essential rules, the most recent Vatican clarifications, and how to plan a funeral that honors both your budget and your beliefs.

 The Evolution of Catholic Cremation Policy